 - If you can, take photos of the scene, the vehicles involved, and your injuries.

-- Talk to an experienced car accident attorney as soon as possible.
+- Talk to an experienced traffic collision attorney as soon as possible.

-How Long Do I Have to File a Car Accident Lawsuit in Florida?
+How Long Do I Have to File a Traffic Collision Lawsuit in Florida?